United States : Safety by City

 SCAMS RISK : LOW

 There aren't many scams in Portland.
-Still, be wary of people trying to distract you in order to steal from you and of people overcharging you for various services.
+Still, be wary of people trying to distract you to steal from you and of people overcharging you for various services.
 We advise you to be extremely careful when handling money and around ATMs.

 WOMEN TRAVELERS RISK : LOW

 Portland is very safe for female solo travelers.
-There are no issues that would endanger females but still use your common sense as you would in your own city.
+There are no issues that would endanger females but still use your common sense as you would in your city.
 Following basic precaution measures should make your trip go smoothly.

 So...
 How Safe Is Portland Really?